Laura (Brown) Barnum was born on Nov. 28, 1873, in DeSoto, Dallas County, IA, the daughter of James R. and Lydia (Miner) Brown.

 She passed away on Sept.
 6, 2004.
 Burial was beside her husband.

 Daughter Wilma Louise Barnum (1931-2011) was born on Jan.
 12, 1931 in Enid, Garfield County, OK.
 When she was 19 years of age, on May 19, 1951, she wed B.T.
-"Billy" Maynard in Rockwall, TX.
-The Maynards had four children -- Dorothy Louise Maynard, Jesse Thomas Maynard, Margaret Ann Brown and Virginia Lee Maynard.
+"Billy" Maynard ( ? - ? ) in a ceremony held in Rockwall, TX.
+The Maynards went on to produce four children together -- Dorothy Louise Maynard, Jesse Thomas Maynard, Margaret Ann Brown and Virginia Lee Maynard.
 They resided in Richardson and McKinney, TX, where she was a Worthy Matron of the Order of the Eastern Star.
 She also served as president of the McKinney Assembly of the SOOB, a member of the American Legion Auxiliary and the Texas Society of the Order of Confederate Rose.
-Wilma died on June 26, 2011.
+Sadly, Wilma died on June 26, 2011 at the age of 80.
 Burial was in the Pecan Grove Cemetery in McKinney.

 ~ Son Ted Leon Barnum ~